 2013 January - $1.35 per pound

 Not necessarily.
-If you take the case of Kenya, coffee farmers are obliged to sell their coffee beans through a series of middlemen like brokers, warehouse owners and shippers.
+Coffee farmers are often obliged to sell their coffee beans through a series of middlemen like brokers, warehouse owners and shippers.

 When the price of coffee goes up, the extra cents end up in the pockets of those with most influence and power.
 As you can imagine, that includes almost everyone except the farmers.